Usman dan Fodio: Conflict with Nafata

-After Bawa's death, the power of Gobir continue to decline due to battles with the neighbouring states.
+After Bawa's death, the power of Gobir continued to decline due to battles with the neighbouring states.
 Yaaqub son of Bawa was killed in a battle, hostility between Gobir and Zamfara crystallised.
 In Zurmi,Ali Al-faris, the leader of the Alibawa Clan of Fulani was killed by the Gobirawa, the Alibawa will later join hands with the Shehu.
 The Zamafarawa too, who were recently subdued by the Gobirawa were again in revolt and Nafata lacked the power to put the revolt down.
 At home, the Shehu is getting massive followership at the expense of the Sultan.

 In 1797–98, King Nafata of Gobir in trying to quel the power of the Shehu decided to delegalise some Islamic practices.
 He forbade Shaykhs to preach, the Islamic community from wearing turbans and veils (Hijab), prohibited conversions and ordered converts to Islam to return to their old religion.
 The proclamation thus reversed the policy of the Sultan of Gobir Bawa made ten years earlier.
 This was highly resented by Usman who wrote in his book Tanbih al-Ikhwan 'ala away al-Sudan ("Concerning the Government of Our Country and Neighboring Countries in Sudan") Usman wrote: "The government of a country is the government of its king without question.
 If the king is a Muslim, his land is Muslim; if he is an unbeliever, his land is a land of unbelievers.
 In these circumstances, anyone must leave it for another country".